Get the most out your Mac this semester with our top desktop picks

 - Can get expensive quickly

-The entry-level 27-inch iMac 5K offers fantastic features, including a 3.0GHz 6-core 8th-generation Intel Core i5 processor, Turbo Boost up to 4.1GHz, 8GB 2666MHz DDR4 memory, Radeon Pro 570X with 4GB of GDDR5 memory, and 1TB Fusion Drive storage.
-Like with our overall pick, if you can only upgrade one component, considering increasing the memory size.
+The 27-inch iMac 5K offers fantastic features across the board.
+The entry-level model comes with a Retina 5K 5120-by-2880 P3 display with True Tone and optional nano-texture glass, 3.1GHz 6-core 10th-generation Intel Core i5 processor (with Turbo Boost up to 4.5GHz), 8GB 2666MHz DDR4 memory, 256GB SSD storage, and Radeon Pro 5300 with 4GB of GDDR6 memory.
+Like our overall pick, if you can only upgrade one component, consider increasing the memory size.

-For most students looking for a 27-inch iMac 4K, this model is ideal.
-However, if you plan on using your computer for photography, illustrating, or video-editing, you should consider the next model on this list.
+The biggest negative: this model is almost certainly going to be replaced in 2022 with one featuring Apple silicon.

 Pros: